fkinos/ffkkinos.com/content/projects/formatting_tables.md

 Y           | INCOME |   25.0 | 2024-04-18T00:00:00
 ```

-Now we see that the third column is aligned to the right while the other ones are aligned to the left.
+now we see that the third column is aligned to the right while the other ones are aligned to the left.

-### Separator
+### separator

-By default, `format-table` uses the string `"|"` as the column separator.
+by default, `format-table` uses the string `"|"` as the column separator.

-We can override that by providing our own string to be used instead, using the `:separator` parameter.
+we can override that by providing our own string to be used instead, using the `:separator` parameter.

 ```
 * (defparameter +data+